 The middle of the board is the widest and thickest part of the board, thus hardest to get on.
 Here’s a few easier ways to get on..

-- Along the rail (side) but near the tail (back).
+- Along the rail (side) but near the tail (back) is the easiest way!
 You can reach across to the other rail to grab, then do a whitewater kick to raise your body to the surface as you pull up and on.
 Hold on to your paddle.
+Hard boards will sink so can slide on the tail.
+Inflatables are so buoyant they will sink a bit but not as much.
+Getting on a SUP from the Rail – By the Tail (Add: Kicking hard to get on – Not in video).

-- Lasso Technique – Using a car rack strap or rope, attach it to the D-ring, handle or leash string at the tail of your board.
+- Stirrup Technique – Using a car rack strap or rope, attach it to the D-ring, handle or leash string at the tail of your board.
 When you can’t get back on, dangle it in the water over the tail (not side).
 Adjust the rope (before or during) so you have a loop to place your foot through, then stand up and onto the board.
-Its a step onto the board.
+It’s a step onto the board.
 Kick with the other leg to help out.
 Keep on board if you have difficulty getting on.
+Here, I’m setting up the stirrup.
+Note my left hand is holding the foot loop.
+That goes in the water, my foot through like a step, then climb on the board.
+Learn More

 - Getting on at the tail can be difficult for larger folks as the nose will pop out and you’ll be climbing up to get on on the board.
 Attach a knotted rope from your handle to the end of the board, then to the above mentioned stirrup to help pull yourself back on easier.

-- Whenever you climb on, always do a whitewater kick with one or both legs.
+- Whenever you climb on, always do a strong whitewater kick with one or both legs.
 This raises your body to the water surface so you pull on horizontally vs pulling you body up and out of the water.
+Think you have less upper body strength?
+Kicking will definitely help!

-- Worse case – Know the flip rescue (search my blog for video samples).
+- Worst case – Learn the flip rescue (search my blog for video samples).
 This is a method used to pull someone else out of the water.
 If you have difficulty getting on, you can direct others how to pull you out of the water.
 Or you can rescue others.

 More Tips for Getting on Easier: